Gloria Richardson: Early life and education

 Gloria St. Clair Hayes was born in 1922 to John and Mable (née St. Clair) Hayes in Baltimore, Maryland, the largest city in the state.
 Her mother was part of the affluent St. Clair family of Cambridge, Maryland, which owned and operated a successful grocery store and funeral home.
-Her ancestors had been free people of color since before the Civil War, and also owned extensive rental property.
+Her family was also involved in politics.
+Her maternal grandfather was Herbert M. St. Clair, a businessman, real estate investor, and city council member in Cambridge, Maryland for 50 years, serving from 1912 to 1946.
+One of Mable's brothers, Fredrick D. St. Clair was a lawyer in the state of Maryland.
+Her ancestors had been free people of color since before the Civil War.
 During the constraints of the Great Depression, the Hayes family moved to Cambridge, where Mable had grown up.
-One of Mable's uncles was a lawyer in the state of Maryland.
-Her family was also involved in politics.
-Gloria's wealthy maternal St. Clair grandfather was elected to the Cambridge City Council, serving from 1912 to 1946.

 From a young age, Gloria had a strong personality nurtured by her parents and maternal grandparents.
 She developed a strong sense of community and started to form her own views on such human rights issues as racism.
 She attended a neighborhood public school.
 Her parents encouraged her to speak up and to be comfortable in front of large groups, such as performing at Sunday school programs.
 The young Hayes pushed against what her parents considered to be respectable behavior for girls from well-to-do families.
 Her independence and persistence were later displayed also in her civil rights work.
-While aware of her family privileges, she realized that her college degree, her family’s social position, and their navigation of the color line in Cambridge did not provide her or her family with true protection.
+While aware of her family privileges, she realized that her college degree, her family's social position, and their navigation of the color line in Cambridge did not provide her or her family with true protection.
 Her grandparents always taught her to value people for their actions and not for their socioeconomic status.